-When an allegation is made against an adult that meets the above criteria it should be reported immediately to the Principal who is the 'case manager'.
+When an allegation is made against an adult that meets the above criteria it should be reported immediately to the principal who is the 'case manager'.

 This includes allegations made against agency and supply staff, volunteers and contractors.
-Should an allegation be made against the Principal, this will be reported to the CEO.
+Should an allegation be made against the principal, this will be reported to the CEO.

-In the event that neither the Principal nor chair of the Local Advisory group is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Principal / the DSL or the vice chair of the Local Advisory group.
+In the event that neither the principal nor CEO is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as principal/the DSL, the Chair of Trustees or the LADO.